IgorJFS/my-portfolio/README.md

 - Skills section with filterable categories and progress bars
 - Projects showcase with images, tech stack, and links
 - Contact form with toast notifications powered by EmailJS
+- i18n to translate the website to Portuguese

 ## Getting Started